Return/Go to Type of Behavioral Economics

 Notice, too, that in the three Metaeconomics styled analyses, wildlife are retained as a common property, with the Government bringing the value V of wildlife into the mix, involved in the first case with payments, voluntarily accepted or not; controlling, in the second case, with the farmer not having a choice; and, with complete liberty and freedom on the part of the farmer in this third case.
 That is, in this last case, Government nudging (or, specific nudging by the hunters and bird watchers themselves) could bring about free choice by the farmer, or not, in producing some wildlife.
 Metaeconomics suggests these kinds of cases need to be examined with an empirically based approach, and pragmatism brought to bear in the end.

 Also, we have not, historically, since the formation of the US in 1776, favored the Microeconomics approach which requires absolute, private property ownership in wildlife.
 So, why do we cling to Microeconomics, when we have this Metaeconomics alternative that, practically speaking, just works better in explaining what is ongoing, and suggests what to do about it, in realistic terms, based in empirical reality for what is pragmatic?
 It seems in reality that both farmers and consumers have viewed the value V of wildlife on a higher plane from the price P for corn, as depicted at points like B in Figure 2, and have preferred that some public/common property in wildlife works better, pragmatically speaking.
 This does not mean that some private property in such products, goods like wildlife is not desirable, but it does put it into perspective.
-Metaeconomics raises an empirical question(s) about the best mix of private&public-property, the best mix of market&government, as related to the question of the best balance in corn&wildlife-production, without presuming which way is best.
-Lynne et al (2016) points to how balance in self&other-interest, ego&empathy, market&government has resulted in farmers adoption of soil and water conservation practices, as well as providing solid empirical support for Metaeconomics.
-For the Mathematical Metaeconomics of jointness represented in overlapping isoquants, see Lynne (1988; 2006b; 2020, in the Appendix).

 Dual Interest in Consumption and Demand: Joint Indifference Curves

 As suggested in Inspired (also see Lynne, 2020), the work by Frisch (1965) stirred the imagination about how jointness in production arising from the reality of nonallocable inputs could also perhaps exist in consumption as arising from the real possibility of nonallocable goods.
-Lynne (1995) demonstrates, for the first time (and fully developed in Kalinowski, Lynne, and Johnson, 2006), how this might work, with two sets of overlapping indifference curves.
+Lynne (1995) demonstrates, for the first time, and fully developed in Kalinowski, Lynne, and Johnson (2006), how this might work, with two sets of overlapping indifference curves.
 The set of indifference curves IG representing the self-interest are shown as overlapping with the set of indifference curves IM representing the other(shared with others, and internalized within the own-self)-interest (Figure 1).
 The set IG evolves out of the egoistic-hedonistic tendency in humans.
 The set IM evolves out of the empathy-sympathy-sentiments and perhaps even compassion tendency in humans.

 So, think of it, in simple terms, as an ego-set IG around path 0G and an empathy-set IM around path 0M, representing the dual nature of the Human, reflected in the way the brain evolved.
 Ego & empathy evolved, and became jointly intertwined within the brain.
 And, it is not just in Humans: The research in which empathy was discovered as a structural and functional part of the brain, the mirror neurons research, was in the study of the macaque monkey.
 The family dog, too, has the capacity for being in empathy-with family members.
 Ego & empathy is in play in all the mammals, in varying degrees, and, perhaps even in other creatures.
 Yet, the reptiles seem to have mainly what we would call ego in the mammals: No empathy-based nurturing is generally found in the reptiles.
 Research continues.